LEAGUE RULES & REGULATIONS

 Teams who field over age players will forfeit the game and the CBL reserves the right to fine offending teams £25 per ineligible player for each contravention.

-At the end of the Community Basketball League Season, if two or more teams have the same number of points, the following methods of deciding points apply:
+At the end of the Community Basketball League Season, if two or more teams have the same winning percentage, the following methods of deciding positions apply:

-- The number of forfeits by that team
+- The number of forfeits by any team in question team

 - It a tie still remains, the teams will be ranked in order of points scored in all league matches